Definition of push-start in English:

-- Start (a motor vehicle) by pushing it in order to make the engine turn: the bus had been push-started once by the passengersMore example sentences
+Start (a motor vehicle) by pushing it and putting it in gear in order to make the engine turn.

 - Another photo called Team Bus shows a group of players push-starting their bus for the trip home.

 - It's where historic race cars are push-started down the track as they were decades ago.

 - That will be followed by the Cacklefest, which involves many early-days-style front-engine dragsters being push-started.

 nounBack to top

 - Basically, you need the hardware equivalent of a Concorde super-sonic jet getting a push-start from Superman to play it on the highest detail settings.

 - On hand to give the club a push-start was GAA President Joe McDonagh, who also officially launched the County Board's website.